top of page

 Non-Profit Organizations

-Board Pipeline cycles happen in the spring (April-May) and autumn (October-November) and applications are typically open for one month (February and August).
+Board Pipeline cycles happen in the spring (April-May) and autumn (September-October) and applications are typically open in February and August.
 The applicant must commit to attending and participating in all five learning sessions and the Meet & Greet.

 If the dates for a particular cycle do not fit your schedule, we invite you to stay connected and join in a future cycle.
 Details about each Board Pipeline cycle will vary.